lc-cs-172/fall-2025/syllabus.md

 ### Extra Credit

-Most assignments will have extra credit portions, clearly identified.
+Most assignments and exams will have extra credit portions, clearly identified.
 It's extra credit -- you don't need to do it.
 It's extra effort -- for both of us.
 To keep the effort manageable, it's a package deal with modest feedback.